Police lineup: Winsor et al. (2021)

+This research highlights the potential of interactive lineups in calibrating child witness testimonies, challenging the traditional view that children's identifications are inherently unreliable.

 Fraud

 The police can falsify the results of a lineup by giving hints to the witness.
 For example, they may let the witness "accidentally" see their preferred suspect in circumstances indicating criminality (e.g., in handcuffs) before the lineup.
 This is sometimes called an "Oklahoma showup" and was claimed to have been used in the Caryl Chessman case.

 Error rate

 Limitations of technology

 The use of DNA evidence has allowed for greater accuracy in choosing a suspect.
 It is evident that misidentification is not uncommon with police lineups.
 In a study published by the Association for Psychological Science, scientists discovered that in a group of 349 people that had been exonerated with DNA evidence, 258 of these people (roughly 3 out of every 4) were involved in mistaken eyewitness identification.